V-Team-Development/hungry_dungeon_ttrpg/characters/character_creation.md

 ## Assigning Points

-Once you've picked a race, you may assign that race's starting stat points and skill points as you choose.
+Once you've picked a race, you may assign that race's starting stat points and talent points as you choose.
 Try to keep your playstyle in mind - if you intend to do a lot of vore, you'll want strength and durability, as well as vore-related abilities.
 A magic-focused build will want sorcery and instinct, and a harrier will work better with lots of agility.
 Some skills have